libe/shaderlink/README.md

 # Shaderlink

-*Note:* As google code is shutting down I needed to to find a place to host the great side project I made while in college so I guess github fit bill pretty well.
+*Note:* As google code is shutting down I needed to to find a place to host this great side project I made while in college so I guess github fits the bill pretty well.

 Shaderlink is a RenderMan shader authoring tool.
 It lets you build shaders by placing shading nodes and connecting them through links.
 It was inspired by similar tools like Sler, ShaderMan and mental mill.